aplosdev/aplos/README.md

 <p>A sleek, contemporary, and purposefully designed VitePress theme</p>
 </div>

+> [!WARNING]
+> Aplós has transitioned into maintenance mode, indicating that it will only receive critical updates and bug fixes.
+The development focus has shifted to other projects, particularly [Steno](https://github.com/stenodevs/steno), a new static site generator that is likely to become Aplós’ future home.
+Although Aplós is currently in maintenance mode, it doesn’t mean it will remain in this state indefinitely.
+Development will resume, but it’s unlikely to be a VitePress theme.
+Instead, it’s more likely to become a Steno theme.
+If you’re interested in contributing to Aplós, you can still do so, but please be aware that it may not receive regular updates.

 > [!IMPORTANT]
 > If you want to see the documentation/guide check <https://aplos.gxbs.me>.